prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 2: Create AdMobMediationInterstitialUtils

-The `AdMobMediationInterstitialUtils ` is a helper class, wich performs certain utilty work for `MediationInterstitialAdUnit `, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobMediationInterstitialUtils` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationInterstitialAdUnit

-The `MediationInterstitialAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.
+The `MediationInterstitialAdUnit` is part of the prebid mediation API.
+This class is responsible for making a bid request and providing a winning bid to the mediating SDKs.

 #### Step 4: Make bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to prebid server and provides a result in a completion handler.

 #### Step 5: Store the winning bid in the GADRequest extras

-GMA SDK doesn't provide extras to the adapter if they were set not in the app scope.
+GMA SDK doesn't provide extras to the adapter which were set not in the app scope.

-That is why you must add the code for forwarding the winning bid to the adapters.
-In the most cases you'll just need to copy and paste the following lines inside the completion closure:
+That is why you must add the code for dispatching the winning bid to the adapters.
+In the most cases you will just need to copy and paste the following lines inside the completion closure of the `fetchDemand()` method:

 ```